cakephp/docs/en/appendices/2-1-migration-guide.rst

 FormHelper
 ----------

 - FormHelper now omits disabled fields from the secured fields hash.
 This makes working with :php:class:`SecurityComponent` and disabled inputs easier.
 - The ``between`` option when used in conjunction with radio inputs, now behaves differently.
 The ``between`` value is now placed between the legend and first input elements.
+- The ``hiddenField`` option with checkbox inputs can now be set to a specific value such as 'N' rather than just 0.

 Testing
 =======